 How to Make a Call From iPhone Lock Screen

-Did you know that there is no need to unlock an iPhone to make calls to any number, including all of the contacts on the phone?
-When the owner of an iPhone allows Siri to be used on the Lock Screen, anyone can make a call without having to unlock the device.
+Did you know that there is no need to unlock an iPhone to make calls?
+When you allow Siri to be used on the Lock Screen, anyone can make a call without having to unlock the device.
 This works without knowledge of the passcode and/or a registered fingerprint for Touch ID.
 If you prefer to lock this feature down and avoid that strangers will be able to use Siri to retrieve your identity, call people or more, check out the end of this guide for more information.
 Here’s our guide on how to make any call from the iPhone Lock Screen.

-Prerequisites: Siri is required to follow along with this guide, making the iPhone 4s or a later version of the iPhone a requirement for this trick.
-Other than that, it should work on any recent version of iOS.
+Siri is required to follow along with this guide, making the iPhone 4s or a later version of the iPhone a requirement for this trick.
+Other than that, it should work on any recent version of iOS as long as you allow Siri when locked.

 This feature is pretty handy if you aren’t equipped with Touch ID and want to make a quick call to any number, either known or unknown to Siri.
 Apart from that, it could come in handy in emergency situations, when strangers need to use your iPhone and you are incapacitated or not available for some reason.
 When disabled, only the default emergency numbers can be dialed by unauthenticated users.

-For some people, this type of functionality is undesirable for privacy and safety reasons, especially if your iPhone is equipped with sensitive contact details or a number that should be kept private from third parties.
+For some people, this function is undesirable for privacy and safety reasons, especially if your iPhone is equipped with sensitive contact details or a number that should be kept private from third parties.
 Or you might be afraid that losing your iPhone could result in a large bill, because anyone can place a call without even knowing your passcode.

 No one will be able to invoke Siri voice commands on the Lock Screen of your iPhone from now on, unless you switch the toggle back on.
 To access Siri, unlock your iPhone using Touch ID or the passcode.